espressoj/FSND-Linux-Server-Configuration/README.md

 * Go back into the previous file to change the standard SSH port (22) to a non-standard port (2200).
 ```$ sudo nano /etc/ssh/sshd_config```
 * Change ```Port 22``` to ```Port 2200```
+* Use CTRL+X and Y to save and close.
  ***NOTE**: Check to make sure the firewall (see below) is either disabled first, or that port 2200 is allowed.*
 * Restart SSH ```$ sudo service ssh restart```
 * Log out of SSH ```$ logout```